JT1974/JT1974/README.md

 <p align='left'>Since I quit in 2021 I've been studying programming by taking various online courses on Udemy and Scrimba.
 I can't get enough, I just simply love them all.</p>

+<p align='left'>I'm currently working as FE software developer for a small startup, specialized in AI, that has been bought recently by a larger group.</p>

-<p align='left'>I enjoy building APIs, but what I really love is building frontends/webapps with React.
+<p align='left'>I still enjoy building APIs (now only in Next.js), but what I really love is building frontends/webapps with React, Typescript and Tailwind.
 I also have a passion about alogrithms (recursion in particular, although I still have to work on that one).</p>

 <!-- HTML, CSS, SASS/SCSS, Bootstrap, Javascript, Node.js, Mongo DB, MySQL, React, Redux, React Router, Figma -->